 (Click any link below to jump directly to section)

-I believe the best explanation of the yamas and niyamas is ‘moral codes' or suggestions on ‘right living.'
+I believe the best explanation of the Yamas and Niyamas is ‘moral codes' or suggestions on ‘right living.'
 Some yogis refer to them as the ‘ten commandments of yoga,' but I find this makes yoga seem like a religion, which it is not.

-The yamas and niyamas are a significant part of yoga philosophy, introduced by Patanjali in the ancient text “The Yoga Sutras“, part of the Eight Limbs of Ashtanga yoga.
+The Yamas and Niyamas are a significant part of yoga philosophy, introduced by Patanjali in the ancient text “The Yoga Sutras“, part of the Eight Limbs of Ashtanga yoga.

 As moral principles, the eightfold path is not a strict requirement every yogi must follow.
 Many yogis get all the benefits they seek from the physical practice of yoga and do not desire to cultivate a spiritual practice – and that is fine.

-For me, the yamas and niyamas are a guiding beacon to making the most compassionate and ethical choices in my life.
+For me, the Yamas and Niyamas are a guiding beacon to making the most compassionate and ethical choices in my life.

-Differences between the yamas and niyamas
+Differences between Yamas and Niyamas

-You can think of the yamas as the things you should avoid doing in life.
-For example, you should avoid harming others and stealing from others.
 While the Niyamas represent the things you should do.
-For example, you should keep clean (body, mind, spirit), you should seek contentment over certain other emotions, especially.
+For example, you should keep clean (body, mind, spirit), and you should seek contentment over certain other emotions, especially.

 Yama English translation